telerik/xaml-docs/controls/radrichtextbox/document-elements/features-section.md

 	this.editor.ChangeSectionPageOrientation(PageOrientation.Landscape);
 {{endregion}}

+* **Columns**: Allows you to arrange the text in a Section into columns.
+More information on how to use this property is available in the [Section Columns help article]({%slug radrichtextbox-features-section-columns%}).

 * __PageSize__: Specifies the size of the pages in the section.
 The PapertTypeConverter class and the enum PaperTypes provide convenient API and predefined sizes out of the box.